the-cult-of-integral/discord-raidkit/README.md

 2. Download the executable zip.
 3. Extract and run the executable in its directory.
 Make sure to run the executable in the same directory as `_internal`.

-**Notice:** Some anti-malware may flag this project as harmful — especially any files that relate to Osiris, as this tool generates token stealers.
+**Notice:** Some anti-malware may flag this project as harmful — especially any files that relate to Osiris, as this tool targets users.
 If you are having issues with anti-malware constantly getting in the way of using this tool, you can create a folder, add that folder to the anti-malwares list of excluded search/scan locations, then place the Discord Raidkit files in said folder.
 This should allow Discord Raidkit to function correctly without interferance. **Do not randomly exclude every location on your computer!**

 ## How to use Discord Raidkit
 [The Wiki page for Discord Raidkit](https://github.com/the-cult-of-integral/discord-raidkit/wiki/Home/) is currently under construction.
 For now, here is some basic information: